Listen to this article:

 Performing poses partially or fully in the air releases tension from your spine and muscles while challenging your flexibility, balance, and strength.
 Although some aerial athletes practice challenging poses with contortionist-style acrobatics, most aerial yoga classes focus on basic postures that improve overall physical health.

 You will recognize many aerial workouts as traditional yoga poses with the yoga hammock as a prop.
-The aerial hammock can even work as added support in challenging poses like backbends, balances, and inversions.
+The aerial hammock can even work as an added support in challenging poses like backbends, balances, and inversions.
 Both beginners and devoted yogis alike may find that an antigravity yoga flow takes their practice to the next level.

 Benefits of Aerial Yoga

 Aerial yoga is a modern combination of aerial arts, pilates, and traditional yoga poses.
 The practice has been approved as a form of physical therapy in many countries.
-Not only is aerial yoga a fun form of exercise, but it has a range of science-backed physical and mental benefits that may get you addicted to aerial classes.
+Not only is aerial yoga a fun form of exercise, but it also has a range of science-backed physical and mental benefits that may get you addicted to aerial classes.

 Back Pain Relief

 In general, the number one reason people start yoga is due to back pain.
-A sedentary lifestyle spent at a desk can put major pressure on your lumbar spine (low back) and cause chronic pain that inhibits your daily life.
+A sedentary lifestyle spent at a desk can put major pressure on your lumbar spine (lower back) and cause chronic pain that inhibits your daily life.
 Researchers at Boston University School of Medicine found that yoga can alleviate chronic low back pain and improve movement just as well as physical therapy.

 But that research is based only on regular mat-based yoga!
 Aerial yoga takes this back pain relief to a whole different level.
 These supported poses allow you to stretch open your spine without risking injury or joint pressure.
 The yoga swing and silks support your whole body weight so you can lay back and relax as your pain melts away.
 You can even keep your feet comfortably on the floor.